-Ordinance Date Passed Revision 2004-15 2004 An Ordinance to amend the Village of South Lebanon Zoning Regulations by creating Section 15.3.19 of Article 3 Enforcement; amending and replacing Section 15.8.2 of Article 8 Establishment of District; amending and replacing Article 14 RPUD; amending and replacing Article 15 Definitions; establish Article 17 Landscape and Screening Requirements; and establish Article 18 Site Plan Review.
-92 An Ordinance of the Village of South Lebanon, Ohio, enacted in accordance with Chapter 711, Ohio Revised Code, and for the purpose of protecting the public health, safety, comfort, convenience and general welfare; and regulating the development of subdivided area; promoting the proper arrangement of streets and layout of lots; providing for adequate and convenient provision of open spaces, utilities, recreation, and access to service and emergency vehicles; providing for adequate provision of water, drainage, sewer, and other sanitary facilities; providing for the administrative officers; prescribing penalties for the violation of the provisions in this Ordinance or any amendment thereto; and for the repeal thereof.
+Ordinance Date Passed Revisions 2012-22 2012 Amending Zoning Regulations Section 15.4.9 [Non- Conforming uses of Land] 2012-19 2012 Amending Zoning Regulations Section 15.11.7 [Private Swimming Pools] 2010-16 2010 Amending the Village of South Lebanon Zoning Regulations by creating Sec.
+15.9.15 of Article 9 District Regulations.
+2004-15 2004 Amending the Village of South Lebanon Zoning Regulations by creating Sec.
+15.3.19 of Article 3 Enforcement; amending and replacing Section 15.8.2 of Article 8 Establishment of District; amending and replacing Article 14 RPUD; amending and replacing Article 15 Definitions; establish Article 17 Landscape and Screening Requirements; and establish Article 18 Site Plan Review.
+92-04 2004 Establishing the Permissable Types and Location of Fences and Location of Fences within the Village of South Lebanon 91 1991 An Ordinance of the Village of South Lebanon, Ohio, enacted in accordance with Chapter 711, Ohio Revised Code, and for the purpose of protecting the public health, safety, comfort, convenience and general welfare; and regulating the development of subdivided area; promoting the proper arrangement of streets and layout of lots; providing for adequate and convenient provision of open spaces, utilities, recreation, and access to service and emergency vehicles; providing for adequate provision of water, drainage, sewer, and other sanitary facilities; providing for the administrative officers; prescribing penalties for the violation of the provisions in this Ordinance or any amendment thereto; and for the repeal thereof.